LPG Compound: LPG Composition – Cooking Gas LPG – Household Gas

 Wobbe Index

-The Wobbe Index is used to compare the combustion energy output of different fuel gases, such as natural gas and cooking gas LPG.
+The Wobbe Index is used to compare the combustion energy output of different fuel gases, such as natural gas and cooking gas LPG (household gas).
 Note that, as with the LPG compound, not all natural gas has the same Wobbe Index.

-Wobbe Index of Cooking Gas LPG and Natural Gas
+Wobbe Index of LPG Compound and Natural Gas

 Household Gas Bottles – What Uses Gas in the Home

-Home gas is very popular regardless of whether it is natural gas or a cooking gas LPG compound.
+Household gas is very popular regardless of whether it is natural gas or an LPG compound.

-Natural gas (methane) it the household gas used in homes most frequently.
+Natural gas (methane) is the household gas used in homes most frequently.

-In areas where natural gas is unavailable, LPG, CNG or Biogas are used.
+In areas where natural gas is unavailable, LPG household gas, CNG or Biogas are used.

-Natural gas is delivered via pipelines whilst LPG and CNG are delivered in cylinders or tanks.
+Natural gas is delivered via pipelines whilst cooking gas LPG (household gas) and CNG are delivered in cylinders or tanks.

 Biogas is frequently produced on-site.

-Of the four types of household gas, the chemical composition of LPG has a highest energy content at 93.2MJ/m3 vs natural gas (methane) at 38.7MJ/m3.
+Of the four types of household gas, the chemical composition of the LPG compound has a highest energy content at 93.2MJ/mvs natural gas (methane) at 38.7MJ/m3.

 CNG and Biogas are also methane, although biogas typically has a lower percentage of methane.

-LPG compound used in home gas bottles is also either propane, butane or a mixture of the two.
+LPG compound used as cooking gas LPG (household gas) is also either propane, butane or a mixture of the two.

 The other types of gas used in homes comes from natural gas (mains gas) or CNG (compressed natural gas), both of which are methane.